trolldbois/python-haystack/README.md

 Memory dump folder produced by `haystack-live-dump`
 ---------------------------------------------------
+ - `haystack-find-heap` allows to show details on Windows HEAP.
  - `haystack-search` search CLI
  - `haystack-show` show CLI for specific record type at a specific address
- - `haystack-reverse` reverse CLI
+ - `haystack-reverse` reverse CLI - reverse all allocation chunks
+ - `haystack-reverse-show` show the reversed record at a specific address
+ - `haystack-reverse-hex` show a specific record hex bytes at a specific address
+ - `haystack-reverse-parents` show the records pointing to the allocated record at a specific address

-Memory dump folder produced by a Minidump tool
+Memory dump file produced by a Minidump tool
 ---------------------------------------------------
+ - `haystack-find-heap` allows to show details on Windows HEAP.
  - `haystack-minidump-search` search CLI
- - `haystack-minidump-show` show CLI
+ - `haystack-minidump-show` show a specific record type at a specific address
- - `haystack-minidump-reverse` reverse CLI
+ - `haystack-minidump-reverse` reverse CLI - reverse all allocation chunks
+ - `haystack-minidump-reverse-show` show the reversed record at a specific address
+ - `haystack-minidump-reverse-hex` show a specific record hex bytes at a specific address
+ - `haystack-minidump-reverse-parents` show the records pointing to the allocated record at a specific address

 For live processes
 ------------------
- - `haystack-live-dump` produce a process memory dump
+ - `haystack-live-dump` capture a process memory dump to a folder (haystack format)
- - `haystack-live-search` search CLI
+ - `haystack-live-search` search CLI in live process memory
- - `haystack-live-show` show CLI for a live process
+ - `haystack-live-show` show a specific record type at a specific addres in a live process memory

 For a Rekall memory dump
 ---------------------------
  - `haystack-rekall-search` search CLI for a specific process in a rekall dump
- - `haystack-rekall-show` show CLI
+ - `haystack-rekall-show` show a specific record type at a specific address
  - `haystack-rekall-dump` dump a specific process to a haystack process dump

 For a Volatility memory dump
 ---------------------------
  - `haystack-volatility-search`  search CLI for a specific process in a volatility dump
- - `haystack-volatility-show` show CLI
+ - `haystack-volatility-show` show a specific record type at a specific address
  - `haystack-volatility-dump` dump a specific process to a haystack process dump

 How to get a memory dump: